 Often, people don’t involve those impacted because they believe they need to control all aspects of what is done in order to achieve their desired result.

 However, individuals who take a facilitative approach understand how to empower others.
-They know that their role is to define the what and the why by describing the purpose and the key products.
-They also know they must give the guidelines and constraints to help ensure that solutions meet the need.
+Their role is defining the what and the why by describing the purpose and the key products.
+They know they must give the guidelines and constraints to help ensure that solutions meet the need.
 They then get out of the way and allow teams to create recommendations that are thoughtful and innovative – but also practical and implementable.

-Some people are expert at pointing out mistakes others make.
+Some people are experts at pointing out mistakes others make.
 They seem to enjoy demonstrating or feeling a sense of superiority by identifying errors and then showing what others have done wrong.